Ice Fishing in Anchorage

-The hottest fishing from November to February is under ice.
-Ice fishing near Anchorage keeps anglers busy year-round, and many area lakes are filled with Arctic char, grayling, pike and even landlocked salmon.
+The hottest fishing from November to February is under the ice.
+Ice fishing near Anchorage keeps anglers busy year-round, and many area lakes are filled with arctic char, grayling, pike, and even landlocked salmon.

 Best Ice Fishing Locations

-Anchorage area lakes are a great place to start.
-Beach, Campbell Point, Clunie, Delong, Jewel, Mirror, Sand, Goose and Jewel lakes are each minutes from hotels and easily accessible.
+Anchorage-area lakes are a great place to start.
+Beach, Campbell Point, Delong, Mirror, Sand, Goose, and Jewel lakes are each minutes from hotels and easily accessible.
 To the north near Palmer, Matanuska Lakes State Recreation Area is a good option as well.
-The ice thickness on Goose, Jewel and Delong lakes is regularly monitored and reported by Parks and Recreation.
+The ice thickness on Goose, Jewel, and Delong lakes is regularly monitored and reported by Parks and Recreation.
 Once there is more than 5 inches of ice on a lake, it should be ready for foot traffic, but always check conditions before venturing out.
 Gear rentals for a day or more are available through companies like Alaska Outdoor Gear Rental.
-Fishing licenses are a must, and most grocery stores, outdoor outfitters and retail outlets can sell you one.
+Fishing licenses are a must, and most grocery stores, outdoor outfitters, and retail outlets can sell you one.